 There is also a set of French videos available that cover a good part of darktable.
 Starting by a nice overview and deep into the settings of the darkrooms’ modules.

-Mirco has some nice tutorials and screencasts for draktable on his blog – in German.
+Some nice screencasts for draktable in German.
 Check them out:

 Related but not only suitable for darktable is his screencast on how to create helpful backtraces with gdb: